 When you deploy a website to Netlify, your content automatically gets pushed to the edge nodes in our Content Delivery Network (CDN).
 If you make changes in your Git repository, your content is continuously and automatically synced with our origin servers and pushed to the CDN.

 Our CDN runs on six different cloud providers, but up until recently, our origin servers relied on only one.
 That meant our origin servers were subject to the performance and uptime characteristics of a single provider.
 We wanted to make sure that in the face of a major outage from an underlying provider, anywhere in our network, Netlify’s service would continue with minimal interruption.
 Our origin services can now swap between three providers: Google Cloud (GCP), AWS, and Rackspace Cloud without downtime.
-This post will cover how we planed, tested, and executed our first multi-cloud migration
+This post will cover how we planned, tested, and executed our first multi-cloud migration

 Planning for change